ekiefl/pooltool/docs/contributing/index.md

 pytest -k test_function_name
 ```

-## Documentation
+### Documentation

-Documentation is written in Markdown and built using Sphinx with MyST parser.
+* Documentation is written in Markdown and built using Sphinx with MyST parser.
 The documentation is hosted on Read the Docs.

-### Building documentation
+* The API reference is automatically generated from docstrings.
+* Examples are provided as Jupyter notebooks in the `docs/examples/` directory.

+Commands for building documentation:

 ```bash
 # Build documentation